Americans for Public Trust

 Caleb Crosby, Treasurer

 APT Treasurer Caleb Crosby is a Republican dark money operative and “former Karl Rove deputy.”
 Crosby served as a campaign aide to Senate Minority Leader Mitch McConnell and was a “veteran of the George W. Bush administration.”
-As of October 2022, Crosby is a principal officer for six active entities, including Americans for Public Trust.
+As of October 2022, Crosby was a principal officer for six active entities, including Americans for Public Trust.
 The remaining entities consist of three conservative super PACs — American Crossroads, the Senate Leadership Fund, and the Congressional Leadership Fund — and two right-wing dark money groups — Crossroads Grassroots Policy Strategies and One Nation.

 • FEC records show that in 2022, SLF spent nearly $3.2 million on ads opposing Cortez Masto in the eight days between Oct.
 4 and Oct.
 12. As of August 2022, the Senate Leadership Fund had booked over $16 million in ads to boost the candidacy of Adam Laxalt.
 SLF spent $16.8 million in ads attacking Sen. Cortez Masto in 2016.